substrate-developer-hub/newsletter/draft/2023-08-substrate-newsletter.md

 **Summary**

-This PR removes the deposit accounts and updates the migrations to be backwards compatible.
+This PR removes deposit accounts in the Contracts pallet and updates the migrations to be backwards compatible.
 A new migration is added to move the balance from the deposit accounts back to the contract accounts.

 ---